Isfand/rcb/docs/DESIGN.md

 ## Validate
-Checks for dangling file(s) and record(s) inside of the trash directory along with any other corrections.
+Checks for dangling file(s) and record(s) inside of the rcb directory along with any other corrections.
 Print the file(s)/record(s)/corrections(s) found with verbose and prompt user a message asking input for removal/correction.
 ### Options:
 **--all**\
 Checks for all of the below.\